yonkov/nasio-blocks/readme.txt

 Requires at least: 6.7
 Requires PHP: 7.2
 Tested up to: 6.8
-Stable tag: 0.0.2
+Stable tag: 1.0.0
 License: GPLv2

-Custom Blocks for the WordPress Block editor
+Small collection of essential blocks for the WordPress Block editor

 == Description ==
-Custom blocks for the WordPress Block editor.
+Custom Blocks for the WordPress Block editor.
 Easy to use, lightweight and useful.
 Post slider, Content slider, Gallery slider, Accordeon and Icon blocks.

 = Features =
 * **Post Slider Block**: Display your latest posts in a beautiful responsive slider using Swiper.js(swiperjs.com).